chloeloveland/obsidian-backup/Computer Science/1033 Data Science/Relational Data model.md

 tags:
   - 1033-Data-Sci
 ---
-- The relational model represents a database as a collection of [[relation|relations]]
+- The relational model represents a database as a collection of [[Relation|relations]]
 - A database is a collection of relations
 - Allows for the ***querying* of data**
 - Queries are written in Relational query languages